Principios de Gobernabilidad | Acerca de Nosotros | Equifax Uruguay

 21. Selection of Agenda Items for Board Meetings

-The Chairman of the Board and the Chief Executive Officer (if the Chairman is not the Chief Executive Officer) will establish the agenda for each Board meeting.
-The Presiding Director will review and approve the Board agenda.
+The Chairman of the Board and the Chief Executive Officer will establish the agenda for each Board meeting.
+If the Chief Executive Officer is the Chairman of the Board, the Presiding Director will review and approve the Board agenda.
 Each Board member may suggest the inclusion of item(s) on the agenda.

 22. Board Materials Distributed in Advance